 The Bealach na Ba (or ‘Pass of the Cattle’ in Gaelic) is located in the southern half of the Applecross Peninsula, more or less directly east of the Isle of Raasay and north of the Kyle of Lochalsh.

-This is a region of Scotland that’s spectacularly pretty, with vast mountain ridges backed by dramatic corries, interspersed with sweeping plains of moorland that are pockmarked by hundreds of lochs and lochans.
+This area of Scotland is incredibly beautiful, with vast mountain ridges flanked by dramatic corries and sweeping plains of moorland punctuated by countless lochs and lochans.
 It’s wild, desolate, dramatic, and utterly beautiful.

 Those twisting – sometimes 180° – bends continue steadily uphill to the highest point of the pass which sits a remarkable 2,053 feet (0.63 km) above sea level, before winding down the slightly less exhilarating western side of the pass which finishes at the attractive Applecross Bay.